 Targets feel more exposed today than ever, with more and more organizations becoming victims due to newly discovered weaknesses.
 Attackers have the upper hand and everyone feels insecure.
 This imbalance is currently driving the industry to focus on detection.
 It also sets the stage for the "security solution du jour."
 When the balance leans toward the attackers, society lowers its expectations due to reduced confidence in tools, which results in a preference for detection.
 At a minimum, everyone wants to at least know an attack has taken place, and then they want to have the ability to mitigate and respond by minimizing damages.
 It is more about being realistic and setting detection as the goal, when there is an understanding that prevention is not attainable at the moment.

 If and when balance returns and cybersecurity solutions are again providing the highest level of protection for the task at hand, then prevention once again becomes the holy grail.
 Ultimately, no one is satisfied with anything less than bullet-proof prevention tools.
 This shift in state-of-mind has had a dramatic impact on the industry, with some tools becoming popular and others being sent into oblivion.
-It also has impacted the way CISOs define their strategies.
+It also has impacted the way CISOs define their cyber strategies.

 Different Standards for Different Contexts